State University of New York at Oswego

-State University of New York at Oswego (SUNY Oswego or Oswego State) is a public university in the City of Oswego and Town of Oswego, New York.
-It has two campuses: historic lakeside campus in Oswego and Metro Center in Syracuse, New York.
+State University of New York at Oswego (SUNY Oswego or Oswego State) is a public university in Oswego, New York, United States.
+It has a total student population of 6,756 and the campus size is 700 acre.
+SUNY Oswego offers more than 120 undergraduate, graduate and professional programs in four colleges: School of Business, School of Communication, Media and the Arts, School of Education, and the College of Liberal Arts and Sciences.

-SUNY Oswego currently has over 80,000 living alumni.
-Oswego State offers more than 100 academic programs leading to bachelor's degrees, master's degrees, and certificates of advanced study.
-It consists of four colleges and schools: College of Liberal Arts and Sciences, School of Business, School of Education, and School of Communications, Media and the Arts.

 History

-SUNY Oswego was founded in 1861 as the Oswego Primary Teachers Training School by Edward Austin Sheldon, who introduced a revolutionary teaching methodology Oswego Movement in American education.
+SUNY Oswego was founded in 1861 as the "Oswego Primary Teachers Training School" by Edward Austin Sheldon, who introduced a revolutionary teaching methodology Oswego Movement in American education.
 In 1942 the New York Legislature elevated it from a normal school to a degree-granting teachers' college, Oswego State Teachers College, which was a founding and charter member of the State University of New York system in 1948.
 In 1962 the college broadened its scope to become a liberal arts college.

 Campus

+Most of the campus is in the Town of Oswego, including the census-designated place.
+Portions of the campus are in Oswego City.

-Founded in the city of Oswego by Sheldon to train teachers to meet pressing educational needs, the college moved to its current location on the shore of Lake Ontario in 1913 after Sheldon Hall was constructed.
+Founded in the city of Oswego, the university was created to train teachers to meet pressing educational needs.
+SUNY Oswego moved to its current location on the shore of Lake Ontario in 1913 after Sheldon Hall was constructed.
 The current campus is located on 690 acre along Lake Ontario.
 Development of the campus was planned by the architectural firm of Skidmore, Owings & Merrill, who designed the major buildings.

 The campus today consists of 46 buildings with classrooms, laboratories, residential and athletic facilities.
 Recent years have witnessed the launch of a $700 million campus-wide renovation and renewal program, with the new Campus Center acting as the social hub of campus.

-In the fall of 2013 the outdated Science and Mathematics building, Snygg Hall, was closed, and the new Richard S. Shineman Center for Science, Engineering and Innovation was opened to all STEM students: Science, Technology, Engineering, and Mathematics.
-The building, built onto the older Piez Hall, offers views of the college's Lakeside Community and Lake Ontario from the meteorology observation deck.

-The college's social hub, known as the Marano Campus Center Complex, opened in the fall of 2007, and includes new construction and renovation of the existing Swetman/Poucher complex.
+The university's social hub, known as the Marano Campus Center Complex, opened in the fall of 2007, and includes new construction and renovation of the existing Swetman/Poucher complex.
 The $25.5 million 111492 sqft Marano Campus Center portion, the new construction, includes the Deborah.
-F. Stanley Arena and Convocation Hall, food court, box office, fireplace lounge, breakfast nook and reservable spaces.
-The renovated portions of the building house The Compass (student services), The Point (student involvement), a student media center with WNYO, WTOP and The Oswegonian newspaper, Copy Center, and Freshëns Cafe.
-Academic departments in the Campus Center include English and creative writing, modern languages and literatures and philosophy, while the Office of Learning Services stands ready to assist students who need help outside the classroom.
-In addition, the College Honors Program is located in the Campus Center.
+F. Stanley Arena and Convocation Hall and several academic departments.